ibm-cloud-docs/CDN/cdn-example-code.md

 VerifyDomainMapping checks if the CNAME configuration is complete and if so, moves the CDN status to RUNNING status.
 Before calling `verifyDomainMapping`, you must add a CNAME record of the custom hostname to your DNS server.

 This example calls `verifyDomainMapping` with the UniqueId that was returned as part of `createDomainMapping`.
-The SoapClient should be initialized using the `SoftLayer_Network_CdnMarketplace_Configuration_Mapping` class as shown in the following example.
+The SoapClient should be initialized by using the `SoftLayer_Network_CdnMarketplace_Configuration_Mapping` class as shown in the following example.

 ```php